-Stitches are dissolvable and you may have steristrips (thin strips of adhesive dressing) over your wound.
+Stitches are dissolvable and you may have steristrips (thin strips of adhesive dressing) over your wound, which will be removed in clinic.
 Your consultant may ask you to wear a surgical corset for one week to help with any bruising and bleeding.
+After removal of the corset you may wear a firm crop top or sports bra.

 If you are unsure as to which garments to wear please discuss this with the breast care nurse.
-You will be advised after removal of the corset when you can bath or shower (by your consultant).
+You should refrain from driving, strenuous exercise or heavy lifting for two to three weeks; you may resume all other normal activities as comfortable.

-Immediately after your breast procedure the breasts will be swollen and bruised but this will disappear in the first few weeks.
-It is usual for their appearance to be high and firm but as healing occurs and gravity takes effect your breasts settle and relax into a more normal shape, although it may be six months to a year before the full results are achieved.
+Immediately after your breast reduction the breasts will be swollen and bruised but this will disappear in the first few weeks.
+It is usual for their appearance to be high and firm but as healing occurs and gravity takes effect your breasts settle and relax into a more natural shape, although it may be six months to a year before the full results are achieved.